 Cooking

-Whatever your method, make sure to cook the pasta in well-salted boiling water until al dente.
-The cooking time will vary depending on the shape, but note that fresh pasta cooks much more quickly than dried varieties.
-Frozen pasta should take about 30-60 seconds longer than room temperature or refrigerated pasta.
+Whatever your method, ensure you cook the pasta in well-salted boiling water until al dente.
+The cooking time will vary depending on the shape, but fresh pasta cooks much more quickly than dried varieties.
+Frozen shapes will take 30 - 60 seconds longer than room temperature or refrigerated shapes.

 If that's all you have, you can.
-Just note that AP flour is a bit more *sticky* so it's harder to get that floury coating off the pasta.
+Just note that AP flour is a bit more *sticky* so it's harder to get that floury coating off.

-You can freeze the pasta on a plate, if you have space for that.
-Or, you can skip the initial freezing step and very, very, generously coat the pasta with semolina flour and store in a freezer bag.
-I haven't had issues skipping that step with eggless pasta shapes like orecchiette or cavatelli.
+If you have space, you can freeze the pasta on a plate.
+Or, you can skip the initial freezing step and very, very generously coat the pasta with semolina flour and store it in a freezer bag.
+I haven't had issues skipping that step with eggless shapes like orecchiette or cavatelli.